 Effects of Weight Gain

 - High Blood Pressure – this is one of the main effects of weight gain.
-As fats are deposited on the blood arteries, the heart is constantly overworked to pump blood throughout the body.
+As fats are deposited on the blood arteries, the heart is misdemeanors to pump blood throughout the body.
 The more the weight, the more the pressure to pump the blood.
 Some of the symptoms are dizziness, headaches and nose bleeding.
-Adverse conditions associated with high blood pressure are heart attack and stroke.
+Adverse conditions associated with high blood pressure are a heart attack and stroke.

 - Stretch marks – these are reddish or purplish marks on the skin as a result of the skin stretching to give room for additional weight acquired.
 It elongates the skin tissues around these areas and causes tears, thanks to the change in elasticity of the skin beneath.
 Common areas are buttocks, thighs, breasts and upper arms.